GetResQ/resq-merge-bot/README.md

              GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
    ```

 The github token needs to have `read and write` permissions.
-Use the `checks_to_skip` input variable to pass in what checks you want to skip, the bot will not wait for these checks to finish and continue merging.
-Use this variable for checks that may still be pending but you would still like the ability to merge the PR.
+Use the `checks_to_skip` input variable to pass in what checks you want to skip, the bot will NOT wait for these checks to finish and continue merging.

 Separate check names with commas.
 Example: `checks_to_skip: build,deploy`

 ## Usage